OneDrive/onedrive-api-docs/docs/controls/file-pickers/v8-schema.md

       sharedWithMe?: {};
       /**
        * Indicates that File Picker should start in the user's photos.
-       * This Pivot is only available in consumer implementations */ photos?: {};
+       * This pivot is only available in OneDrive for Consumer */ photos?: {};
       /**